ReadSharedBooks/ReadSharedBooks.github.io/index.md

 I won't put the borrowers name on the book list, that information will not be public.
 If, however problems with delayed returns and/or the quality of returns is a problem, that information will be made public in order to ensure that all books continue to be returned promptly and in good condition.

 If you ever want to add more books to the list, send the list as a spreadsheet (both google sheets or excel work best) to <readsharedbooks@gmail.com> and I'll update the list.
+If you want to add a book, and it's already on the list- Do it anyway!
+That way if one copy is being borrowed there's still another one out there for someone else.

 I'll do my best to update as often as I can, and each time the list is updated, I'll post the date so you can know if the changes you're expecting are reflected in the latest list.